Login

 48%

-* Average compensation in % of the replacement value of your car in the event of a write-off
+* Average compensation in % of your car’s replacement value in the event of a write-off

-Explanation: if a vehicle with a replacement value of 50,000 francs is written off in the second year of operation, insurance A pays the full 50,000 francs and insurance B only pays around 43,000 francs.
-That’s a striking difference of 7,000 francs.
-A quick GCI comparison pays off.
+Example calculation based on table: if a vehicle with a replacement value of 50,000 francs is written off in the second year of operation, insurance company A pays the full 50,000 francs and insurance company B only pays around 43,000 francs.
+That’s a difference of 7,000 francs.

 4. Compare parked car damage coverage